GoogleChrome/developer.chrome.com/site/en/blog/storage-partitioning-deprecation-trial/index.md

 deprecation trial instead registers a given origin to receive unpartitioned access when embedded in third-party contexts.

+{% Aside %}
+The `DisableThirdPartySessionStoragePartitioningAfterGeneralPartitioning` trial will work via HTML `<meta>` or an `Origin-Trial` HTTP header.
+{% endAside %}

 Example:

-{% Img src="image/vgdbNJBYHma2o62ZqYmcnkq3j0o1/zDzUITZgWtDuvyqRedfn.png", alt="Storage partitioning diagram.", width="800", height="550" %}
+{% Img src="image/vgdbNJBYHma2o62ZqYmcnkq3j0o1/6uxCgy48dDcfFVgkwycu.png", alt="Storage partitioning diagram after general paritoning.", width="800", height="432" %}

 ## What does this mean for web developers?